-I had the privilege of editing this moving-beyond-measure memoir by my Mom.
+I edited my Mom’s memoir.
 It is the story of the author’s life, upended by a viral brain infection and its subsequent epilepsy disorder.
-It is an intensely personal account of the dreams, therapies, feelings, and events of an adult individual living with seizures.
-Rather than being dry and scientific in nature, it offers poignant insight into an illness not commonly-known and often misrepresented and stigmatized.
-A book about the incredibly unsettling and calamitous transition of a life thrown from the pink of health to nearly touching death, it is marked by levity even in the darkest moments, displaying an incandescent passion and strength of spirit.
-It is a story about how we can cope with life accepting the new us with some sense of accomplishment, love, and compassion.
+It is an intensely personal account of the dreams and feelings of someone living with seizures.
+It offers poignant insight into an illness not commonly-known and often misrepresented and stigmatized.
+A book about the incredibly unsettling and calamitous transition in a life thrown from the pink of health to nearly touching death, it is marked by levity even in the darkest moments, displaying an incandescent passion and strength of spirit.
+It is a story about how we can cope with life accepting the new us with a sense of accomplishment, love, and compassion.